They say we are perfectionist uptight women who are unable to tolerate the thought of a child with special needs.

-They say, we gave up too easily because we had an abortion when our baby was sick but not dying.
+They say we gave up too quickly because we had an abortion when our baby was sick but not dying.

 The reality is, NONE OF THOSE STATEMENTS IS TRUE.